GnikDroy/0x2048/README.md

 `mkdir build`

-Then we can us build the project inside this folder.
+Then, we can build the game inside this folder.

 `cd build`